catblade/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 In alpha phase we propose to handle bootstrapping and failures due unavailable drivers by going back to best-effort QoS.
 In post-alpha phase we will consider solutions of the bootstrapping and driver failure problem though an association mechanism between pods and drivers.
-If a pod does not require a driver CCI Manager can provide allocation for this pod without and driver invocations, which will allow a smooth bootstrapping procedure of the cluster.
+If a pod does not require a driver CCI Resource Manager can provide allocation for this pod without and driver invocations, which will allow a smooth bootstrapping procedure of the cluster.

 If a CCI Driver fails, Pods associated with a driver which were about to be allocated will fail.
 Based on